What is Open Innovation?

-You will be responsible for attending the majority of the virtual engagements, engage with other participants, and use the tools we provide as applicable.
-You will develop a prototype of your idea and test it.
+You will be responsible for attending the majority of the virtual engagements, engaging with other participants, and using the tools we provide as applicable.
+You will develop a rough prototype of your idea, test it, and work on developing a larger scale pilot program.
+You will document and share your work through photos and videos.
 Finally, you will develop a presentation that captures and shares the lessons you’ve learned.

 What is the estimated time commitment?

 For the Open Innovation Workshop, we estimate 10-12 hours of work over two weeks.
-For the Fellowship Program, we estimate 40 hours of work over two months.
+For the Fellowship Program, we estimate 40-50 hours of additional work outside our virtual sessions over five months.

 Will there be new challenges in the future?

-This is hopefully the first of many Steelcase Social Innovation Lab challenges.
-Like all new efforts, we will learn a lot this iteration so it’s likely future versions will be different in execution but similar in spirit: focused on a Sustainable Development Goals, bringing new ideas into the world, and sharing learning.
+This is our second iteration of the Steelcase Social Innovation Lab.
+Like all new endeavors we plan to learn and improve on future iterations that will be different in execution but similar in spirit, i.e., focused on improving targeted Sustainable Development Goals, supporting teams bringing new ideas into the world, and sharing learning.